NAISS-Training/NAISS-intro-week/docs/day2.md

 **Time**: 9:00 - 12:00

+The course will show you how to find and load modules.
+While the modules may be somewhat differently named and have somewhat different versions depending o

 Running jobs on clusters (3 hours)